Saxon Steed: Modern uses

-The steed became the coat of arms of the Province of Hanover as a province of the Kingdom of Prussia in 1866 after it had been in use for the Duchy of Brunswick and the Kingdom of Hanover since 1814.
-It appears on some of their 19th Century coins and postage stamps.
-It was even in use after the abolition of German monarchy after World War I until 1935, when state flags were prohibited by the Nazis and only the flag of Nazi Germany was to be used.

 Coat of arms of Lower Saxony

-After World War II, the Province of Hanover became an independent state on 23 August 1946, and used the steed as its coat of arms again.
+After World War II, on 23 August 1946, the Province of Hanover became an independent state and again used the steed as its coat of arms.
 Brunswick, which was also an independent state, had made the same decision some weeks before, on 8 July 1946.
-When these two states, along with Oldenburg and Schaumburg-Lippe, were merged into the new state of Lower Saxony, the Saxon steed became the unofficial coat of arms of the new state, and later the official one.
+When these two states, along with Oldenburg and Schaumburg-Lippe, were merged into the new state of Lower Saxony, the Saxon Steed became the coat of arms of the new state, at first unofficial and then official.

 Coat of arms of North Rhine-Westphalia

-The Saxon steed is also shown in one of the three sections of the coat of arms of North Rhine-Westphalia, particularly associated with the area of Westphalia.
+The Saxon Steed is also shown in one of the three sections of the coat of arms of North Rhine-Westphalia, particularly associated with the area of Westphalia.

 British royal arms

 In 1714 the House of Hanover became united in personal union with the United Kingdom.
 As a result, the Saxon Steed is found in the British royal arms during the Hanoverian period.